Northern pike: Reproduction

 Pike have a strong homing behaviour; they inhabit certain areas by nature.
 During the summer, they tend to group closer to vegetation than during the winter.
 The exact reason is not clear, but likely is a result of foraging or possibly reproductive needs to safeguard young.
 Pike diel rhythm changes significantly over the year.
 On sunny days, pike stay closer to the shallow shore.
 On windy days, they are further from shore.
 When close to the shore, pike have a preference for shallow, vegetated areas.
 Pike are more stationary in reservoirs than lakes.
 A possibility is that lakes have more prey to feed upon, or possibly in reservoirs prey will ultimately cross paths with the pike.
 As such, this could be a form of energy conservation.
 Pike breed in the spring.

 Pike are physically capable of breeding at an age of about two years, spawning in spring when the water temperature first reaches about 9 C. They have a tendency to lay a large number of eggs.
-A likely explanation for such actions are to produce as many surviving offspring as possible, as many most likely die early in life.
+A likely explanation for such actions is to produce as many surviving offspring as possible, as many most likely die early in life.
 In females, the gonads enlarge when it is time to shed her eggs.
-However, after they are shed, these eggs will not hatch if the water is below 6 C. Male pike arrive to the breeding grounds before females do, preceding them by a few weeks.
+However, after they are shed, these eggs will not hatch if the water is below 6 C. Male pike arrive at the breeding grounds before females do, preceding them by a few weeks.
 In addition, the males stay after the spawning is finished.
 Parental stock is vital for pike success.
 Egg survival has been shown to be positively correlated with number of eggs laid.
 For breeding, the more stable the water, the greater the fitness of the pike.
 Mortality results from toxic concentrations of iron or rapid temperature changes, and adult abundance and the strength of the resulting year classes are not related.
 It is based upon two points of development: one during embryo stage between fertilization and closure of the blastopore, and the second between hatching and the termination of the alevin stage.

 The colour of the sticky eggs is yellow to orange; the diameter is 2.5 to 3 mm.
 The embryos are 7.5 to 10 mm in length and able to swim after hatching, but stay on the bottom for some time.
 The embryonic stage is five to 16 days, dependent on water temperature (at 19 C and 10 C, respectively).
 Under natural circumstances, the survival from free-swimming larva to 75-mm pike is around 5%.